top of page

 The Future of Contractor and Vendor Access Management in Healthcare

-• AI and machine learning will enhance predictive risk management for third-party access.
+• Leveraging AI and machine learning for predictive risk management of third-party access.

-• Integration with biometric authentication and mobile credentialing will deliver seamless, secure experiences for contractors and vendors.
+• Integrating with biometric authentication and mobile credentialing to deliver seamless, secure contractor and vendor experiences.

 Conclusion: PIAM is Essential for Secure Contractor and Vendor Access in Healthcare